AvnetDev/rfsoc-board-docs/docs/source/tx_setup.rst

 Transmitter Configuration and operation
 =======================================

-In this procedure, we will go over the steps to power up and program the ZCU208+DTRX2 radio kit in **trasnmit mode**.
+In this procedure, we will go over the steps to power up and program the ZCU208+DTRX2 radio kit in **transmit mode**.
 The DTRX2 card transmitters will be run in their default states, operating at a default RF modulation frequency of 25GHz.

 The DTRX2 radio card signal chains
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^